webdriverio/webdriverio/README.md

 - pause(milliseconds, [callback]) - Pauses the commands by the provided milliseconds
 - saveScreenshot(path to file, [callback]) - Saves a screenshot as a png from the current state of the browser
 - setCookie(cookie) - Sets a [cookie](http://code.google.com/p/selenium/wiki/JsonWireProtocol#Cookie_JSON_Object) for current page.
-- setValue(css selector, value, [callback]) - Sets a value to an object found by a css selector
+- setValue(css selector, value, [callback]) - Sets a value to an object found by a css selector (clears value before)
 - submitForm(css selector, [callback]) - Submits a form found by the css selector
 - waitFor(css selector, milliseconds, [callback]) - Waits for an object in the dom (selected by css selector) for the amount of milliseconds provided. the callback is called with false if the object isnt found.